 Humans are social beings.
 An individual's social context, relationships, and social interactions play a significant role in shaping his/her identity.
 In educational settings, the nature and quality of relationships within the classroom and beyond have the potential to not only influence the students' personal and social identity, but also their civic and national identity.
-Flanagan highlights that the school is a "mediating institution" of students' experiences of the socio-political system of a nation5.
+Flanagan (2013) highlights that the school is a "mediating institution" of students' experiences of the socio-political system of a nation.

-Accordingly, the development of character strengths and potential of individuals must be balanced with considerations of the broader social, cultural, national, and global contexts within which the individual lives and flourishes.
+Accordingly, the development of character strengths and potential of individuals must be balanced with considerations of the broader social, cultural, national and global contexts within which the individual lives and flourishes.
 Furthermore, their understanding of their role as citizens is internalised through cultural transmission along with a social, collaborative process of meaning-making.
-This is especially so during the adolescent years.
-It is also important for all students to feel a sense of belonging and social trust, and an understanding of the common good, established through relationships and a sense of community.

 The big idea of "Relationships" is guided by the question, "How do I relate to myself, others and the world around me?".
 This question intends to prompt self-reflection and reflection on the individual's interaction with the environment around him/her.
-This idea also signifies the importance of intentionally building a positive school culture, and establishing strong teacher-student relationships, student-student relationships, and peer support networks.
+This idea also signifies the importance of intentionally building a positive school culture, and establishing strong teacher-student relationships, student-student relationships and peer support networks.
 This is so that students can experience a sense of belonging to the school community and develop resilience in the face of adversity.
 Students must also learn how to be inclusive and relate well to those who are different from them.